 This course is a continuation and expansion of more advanced techniques in drawing.
 There will be an emphasis on concept building and storytelling through visual imagery.
 Students will explore new ways to think and approach drawing and the drawing surface.

-Grade Type: Letter Grade Fee: Additional lab fee Prerequisite(s): ART 204 or 208
+Prerequisite(s): ART 204 or 208

 ART 323 - New Genre